peralese/websitechecker/README.md

 ---------

 - KPIs (last 24h): total checks, failures, uptime, and average response time.
-- Per‑URL table: last status, last OK, average and 95th percentile response times, and a sparkline of the most recent samples.
 - Recent failures (last 20): timestamp, URL, status, and error message.
+The table lives under the KPIs on the left and shows "No failures" when none are present.

-Notes about formulas:
+Notes
-- The Dashboard formulas coerce URLs to text using `TO_TEXT` to avoid issues when `Checks!B` contains hyperlinks.
-- A hidden helper column holds the latest row index for each URL to reliably pull the most recent values.
+- The dashboard is rebuilt on each run via `ensureDashboard_()`.

 Email Alerts
 ------------